oluwaseunadenuga/Datacom-Cybersecurity-Risk-Assessement/README.md

 1.	**Immediate Action (High Priority):**
 - **Address Data Breach Risk (R04): Prioritise the implementation of Data Loss Prevention (DLP) tools and comprehensive encryption for data at rest and in transit.**
-- **Strengthen Access Security (R01, R03): Enforce Multi-Factor Authentication (MFA) across all critical systems and implement Role-Based Access Control (RBAC) to enforce the principle of least privilege..**
+- **Strengthen Access Security (R01, R03): Enforce Multi-Factor Authentication (MFA) across all critical systems and implement Role-Based Access Control (RBAC) to enforce the principle of least privilege.**

 2.**Medium-Term Initiatives (Medium Priority):**
 - **Enhance Monitoring and Response (R01, R04, R05): Advance the SIEM capabilities and deploy Endpoint Detection and Response (EDR) solutions for superior threat detection and response.**